Skip to main content

 As you may have guessed, you shall now return to the frontend and backend from the previous exercise.

 Change the base image in FROM to something more suitable.
-To avoid the extra hassle, it is a good idea to use a pre-installed image for both Node.js and Goland.
+To avoid the extra hassle, it is a good idea to use a pre-installed image for both Node.js and Golang.
 Both should have at least Alpine variants ready in DockerHub.

 Note that the frontend requires Node.js version 16 to work, so you must search for a bit older image.